WalletWasabi/WalletWasabi/WalletWasabi.Documentation/BackendDeployment.md

 ## Rolling Bitcoin Core node debug logs

-The following command line adds a configuration file to let logrotate service to know how to rotate the bitcoin debug logs.
+The following command line adds a configuration file to let logrotate service know how to rotate the bitcoin debug logs.

 **Note:** in test server replaces the first line by the follow one `/home/user/.bitcoin/testnet3/debug.log`